Call Us for a Free Consultation

 Finding a Las Vegas Attorney for Drug Paraphernalia

-If you were arrested for possession of marijuana or possession of a controlled substance, or misdemeanor charges of possession of drug paraphernalia, then contact an experienced criminal defense attorney at the Gallo Law Office.
+If you were arrested for possession of marijuana or possession of a controlled substance, or misdemeanor charges of possession of drug paraphernalia, then contact an experienced criminal defense attorney at the Gallo Criminal Defense Las Vegas.
 James C. Gallo is experienced in filing and litigating motions to dismiss for insufficient evidence and motions to suppress evidence for unlawful searches.

 Call today to find out what potential defenses might exist in your case.
 Mr. Gallo is experienced in representing clients charged with drug paraphernalia possession throughout all of Clark County including the cities of Las Vegas, North Las Vegas, Henderson, Boulder City, and Mesquite.
 Call (702) 385-3131 today.